 - Make sure you take photos of the surrounding area, anything that could have contributed to the accident, and the damage to your motorcycle.

 - Get checked out by a doctor:

 - Do not skip this step!
-You may feel fine right after the accident but there could be injuries you can’t see or feel yet.
+After the accident, you might feel fine initially, but there could be hidden injuries that are not yet visible to you.

 - File an insurance claim: